 The Mineralogical Society of America (MSA) offers schools that normally do not have the opportunity to hear talks about recent advances in mineralogy to chose among several topics offered by distinguished Lecturers.
 MSA pays travel expenses of the Lecturers if the host institution is responsible for local expenses, including accommodations and meals.
 Since its inception the Lecture Program of the Mineralogical Society of America has proven to be a great success.
 The varied and interesting lectures presented by MSA Distinguished Lecturers have been appreciated by students and faculty at many colleges and universities worldwide.

-Beginning with the 2000-2001 Program, MSA expanded to include 3 lecturers, one of whom resides in Europe, and Lecturers were given in Europe as well as North America.
+Beginning with the 2000-2001 Program, MSA expanded to include three lecturers, one of whom resides in Europe, and Lecturers were given in Europe as well as North America.
+MSA is pleased to announce new lectures for the upcoming season, made possible by the generosity of long-time MSA member and Roebling Medalist, Dr. Peter R. Buseck.
+One of these lectures will focus on new directions in mineralogy and petrology.
+The second Buseck lecture will be on topics of interest to the general public.
 Because MSA membership is increasingly international, we now encourage all colleagues to request lecturers outside MSA's traditional geographic venues.

-Dept. Earth Sciences, University of Minnesota, Minneapolis, MN, USA
+Dept. Earth and Environmental Sciences, University of Manchester, Manchester, UK

 who will offer lectures on